About

 My Story

-Hey, party people!
-I'm Robert Renaud, your friendly neighborhood fitness fanatic, the not-so-secret admirer of kale smoothies, and multiple Ironman finisher.
-Certified by the National Academy of Sports Medicine – no, it doesn't involve wrestling with textbooks, just a lot of jumping jacks.
+I'm Robert Renaud, your friendly neighborhood fitness fanatic, the not-so-secret admirer of kale smoothies, former Ironman triathlete, and certified personal trainer by the National Academy of Sports Medicine.

 I owe it all to my mom, Dora Avila Renaud, who was basically a child whisperer disguised as an elementary school teacher for over half a century.
 When I told her I wanted to be a web designer, she hoped I'd have lots of spiders – because apparently, web designers are arachnid enthusiasts.
 Classic mom humor, am I right?